 When a HTTP call is made to this “users” route, it will simply send a text string with the value “respond with a resource”, back to the requesting service.
 This simplicity makes it useful to test that the application can be communicated with.

 After starting the Express application with “npm start”, I made use of a software called Postman to test connectivity.
 This is a tool made for API Development and is primarily used for sending requests to websites to get a response.
 Automated tests could then be run as test cases on the response received.
-I use this software almost daily in my Day to Day role, so I was certain it was an effective choice for this test.
+I use this software almost daily in my Day-to-Day role, so I was certain it was an effective choice for this test.

 Show below is a Postman HTTP request to conduct the test.
 We can see the locally hosted express app did indeed respond with the expected value.